Martan03/itu-project/backend/README.md

 ### Vacation

 - `/api/vacation`
-    - saves given vacation to the database
+    - saves or updates given vacation in the database
+    - if vacation contains `id`, it's edited, else added

 ### Trip

 - `/api/trip`
-    - saves given trip to the database
+    - saves or updates given trip in the database
+    - if trip contains `id`, it's edited, else added

 ### Stop

 - `/api/stop`
-    - saves given stop to the database
+    - saves or updates given stop in the database
+    - if stop contains `id`, it's edited, else added